juvalen/mongo-docker/README.md

 MongoDB cluster boxes are installed using docker swarm.

-## Manual infrastructure installation
+## Manual infrastructure creation

-Create from the GCP console three f1-micro instances.
+Create from the GCP console three f1-micro instances: docker[1..3]

 After creation of 3 instances of Ubuntu 16.04 minimal in Google Cloud from desktop machine (verdi), write down IPs: